 - 1. Name badge MUST be worn.
 NO EXCEPTIONS. - 2.
-Cell phones and/or beepers must be turned off or on "silent".
+Cell phones must be turned off or on "silent".
 Cell phones are not permitted in the operating room. - 3.
 Books and personal articles are the responsibility of the student. - 4.
 Personal visitors are not allowed.